 - It is more and more challenging for you to reach the “flow state,” where you feel like you are aligned with your purpose and experience effortlessness.

 - Your growth is stagnant; you aren’t learning.

-- You perceive omens and signs that communicate it’s time to leave.
+- Perceiving omens and signs that communicate it’s time to leave.

-- You consistently feel uncomfortable and on-edge in the situation.
+- Consistently feeling uncomfortable and on-edge in the situation.

-- You perceive that you are out of alignment with your values.
+- Perceiving that you are out of alignment with your values.

 With self documentation, you can notice when these things are happening, note them, and look back to see how often life is trying to send you a message about your current state of being.
 Self documentation helps you recognize the pattern much sooner instead of going for months and months with a situation that isn’t serving you.

 Sometimes life gives us even more harsh reasons to move on to the next phase; the next chapter.
 This can mean ending a friendship; a relationship; or a marriage.
 It can mean getting fired.
 An illness or death of a loved one.
 It can mean destruction or an accident.
 These seemingly disastrous endings will eventually morph into a new beginning, a new phase of life for us.